-In the United States, around half of all pregnancies are unplanned.
-This is one reason for choosing a termination.
-However, the reasons for not wanting to continue a pregnancy are varied.
+In the United States, around half of all pregnancies are unplanned, which is one reason for choosing a termination.
+However, the reasons for not wanting to continue a pregnancy vary.
+They can include social, financial, psychological, or relationship factors.

-Regardless of the reason, the emotional response to a termination can range from relief, calm, and happiness to sadness, grief, loss, and regret, depending on the individual’s situation.
+Just as the reasons for having an abortion differ, so can the person’s emotional response to the procedure.
+This can range from relief, calm, and happiness to sadness, grief, loss, and regret, depending on the individual’s situation.

 If negative feelings are severe and persistent, they could be a sign of depression.